 You cannot enrol in this unit as well as the following:

 Semester 2.
 External delivery via WWW (MyLO) and 18 multi-media lessons (supplied via.
 USB 'memory stick'), and a complementary reader, equivalent to 26 lectures plus 40 hour of independent or collaborative project and assignment work.
-Assignments will involve strong interaction with staff from the University's Food Safety Centre and other food industry organisations.
+Assignments will involve strong interaction with staff from the University's Centre for Food Safety and Innovation and other food industry organisations.
 One asynchronous on-line discussion/tutorial per week.

 3 hr theory exam (50%), continuous assessment (50%) comprising: 3 assignments (35%) and 10 on-line discussions (15%)